Did A Monkey Pick Your Coconuts?

 *UPDATE 2: Check out my follow up post on this topic here, which includes some information about the First Monkey School, in addition to my overall view on the subject and some interesting information about the coconut picking industry in India.

-*this post was originally published on my old blog, My Kind Closet, in 2015, but all facts still remain*
+*this post was originally published on my old blog, My Kind Closet, in late 2015, but all facts still remain*